 Recipe FAQs

-You can use regular beans or French green beans.
-The primary difference between regular green beans and French green beans is their appearance, flavour and price.
+You can use regular or French green beans.
+The primary difference between regular green beans and French green beans is their appearance, flavor and price.

 Yes.
 If you wish to use frozen, skip the blanching step and simply steam the beans according to package directions.
 Pat them dry with a paper towel and proceed with the rest of the recipe.